- Home

 The Mathematics Department aims to enable all pupils to enjoy mathematics.
 We want pupils to develop their mathematical skills to the full; to appreciate that mathematics is both interesting in itself and a vital part of the modern world; to achieve high standards in external examinations and to want to study mathematics further once they leave the school.

 In our school, pupils are taught mathematics in a wide variety of different ways to stimulate their interests and to develop their abilities to comprehend and construct a variety of forms of mathematical reasoning, including proofs.
 There is a real emphasis on developing curiosity from our young mathematicians.
 Pupils are encouraged to participate in extra-curricular mathematical activities (competitions, maths club and trips), to take pride in their work, and to appreciate how they are progressing.
+For example, students regularly compete in the national UKMT Junior, Intermediate and Senior Maths challenges, and many have successfully achieved the UKMT's prestigious gold, silver or bronze awards.

 The Maths Curriculum at Warren is designed to provide a smooth transition from KS2 to KS3 and on to GCSE, for students of all abilities.
 Every classroom is fitted with an interactive whiteboard, which is used with specialist software to enhance the learning experience for students.
 Homework is provided weekly to consolidate classroom achievement.